-In June of 1864, hoping to draw attention away from Lieut.
-Gen. Ulysses S. Grant’s movement south, destroy supply lines, and join up with Brig.
-Gen. David Hunter in Charlottesville, Union cavalry commander Maj.
-Gen. Philip Sheridan embarked on a cavalry raid.
-Near Trevilian Station, Virginia, he clashed with Confederate cavalry under Maj.
+In early June, 1864, Lieut.
+Gen. Ulysses S. Grant ordered Maj.
+Gen. Philip Sheridan, his cavalry commander, to embark on a raid westward from Grant’s army near Cold Harbor.
+Sheridan’s tasks were to draw Confederate attention away from Grant’s upcoming movement south, destroy railroads connecting the Shenandoah Valley with the Confederate armies, and join up with Brig.
+Gen. David Hunter in Charlottesville.
+On June 11, near Trevilian Station, Sheridan clashed with Confederate cavalry under Maj.
 Gens.
 Wade Hampton and Fitzhugh Lee.
-On June 11th, while Hampton’s men struggled against Union forces on one road, Lee’s men advancing on a parallel road fell back, allowing Brig.
-Gen. George Custer to drive a wedge between the Confederate divisions and take Hampton’s supply train.
-Confederate reinforcements soon surrounded Custer’s men, and only Sheridan’s arrival saved them and allowed the Union to capture Trevilian Station.
-The next morning, after destroying several miles of railroad, the combined Union cavalry force made several assaults against a fortified line that the Confederates had formed overnight, but every attack was repulsed.
+Brig.
+Gen. George Custer briefly captured Hampton’s supply train.
+Confederate brigades soon surrounded Custer’s men, and only the arrival of other troopers saved Custer and allowed the capture of Trevilian Station.
+The next morning, after damaging several miles of railroad, the Union cavalry made several assaults against a fortified Confederate line, but each attack was repulsed.
 Ultimately, Sheridan was forced to withdraw.
-He had succeeded in drawing attention away from Grant, but failed to substantially interrupt supply lines or join up with Hunter to take Lynchburg, actions which could have hastened the end of the war.
+He had succeeded in drawing attention away from Grant, but failed to substantially interrupt supply lines or join up with Hunter.
 The battle at Trevilian Station was the largest all-cavalry battle of the Civil War.